LaurenThoman/unity-pause-scroll-feature/README.md

 🎮 This project showcases a vertical camera scroll system and pause menu UI I developed in Unity.

+🎦 Watch a full video explanation here!: https://youtu.be/j9e5Tj7Vr8A

 ✅ Built for a group game jam (ClimateJam1E) — this demo repo highlights my individual contribution.

 🛠 Technologies: Unity, C#, Input System